How to Start Homeschooling in Anchorage

 Below are some reasons why many Anchorage homeschoolers are choosing Time4Learning’s pre-K to grade 12 curriculum:

-- Time4Learning provides curriculum for the basic subject areas: language arts, math, science, and social studies, plus additional high school electives and premium electives.
+- Time4Learning provides curriculum for the basic subject areas: language arts, math, science, and social studies, plus additional high school electives and foreign languages.

 - Access to engaging virtual labs, interactive projects, guided notes, and much more help enhance the material, bring concepts to life, and allow students to apply what they’ve learned.